-Distributors share a common interest in wanting to make it easy for their clients, members, parishoners and associates to enjoy the benefits offered by Community Food Smart, including access to fresh produce at discount prices and information on food, nutrition and healthy eating.
+Distributors share a common interest in wanting to make it easy for their clients, members, parishoners, students and associates to enjoy the benefits offered by Community Food Smart, including access to fresh produce at discount prices and information on food, nutrition and healthy eating.

 Distributors are the primary point of contact between members and the Community Food Smart club.